ind4skylivey/0ptiscaler4linux/README.md

 # OptiScaler Universal

-> ⚠️ **WORK IN PROGRESS** - This project is in early development.
-Not ready for use yet.
+> 🎉 **ALPHA RELEASE** - Core functionality complete!
+Ready for testing.
-> Star and watch the repo to get notified when MVP is ready!
+> Report bugs and share feedback to help improve the project!

 **Unlock your GPU's full potential on Linux - automatically.**